CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

 ## Compiling the Code

 The following results were collected using [Google Benchmark](https://github.com/google/benchmark) and the [perf Linux profiler](https://perf.wiki.kernel.org/index.php/Main_Page).
-The benchmark code was compiled using the following was compiled using:
+The benchmark code was compiled using the following command:

 ```bash
 g++ dp.cpp -std=c++2a -O3 -lbenchmark -lpthread -ltbb -march=native -mtune=native
 ```

-The Google benchmark code all take roughly the following form.
+The Google benchmark code follows the following form.

 ```cpp
 // Benchmark the baseline C-style dot product